 Central and Eastern Weminuche Districts

 The Vallecito Creek cuts the Needle Range off from the rest of the Weminuche.
 The Vallecito drains south from the Continental Divide on the northern wilderness boundary clear to the southern edge where it flows into Vallecito Reservoir.
-To the north, just beyond the Grenadiers and Elk Creek, the Highland Mary Lakes dot an uplifted rolling area of highlands just southwest of the town of Silverton.
+To the north, just beyond the Grenadiers and Elk Creek, the Highland Mary Lakes dot an uplifted rolling area of highlands just southeast of the town of Silverton.
 Not too far to the east, the rolling alpine tundra of the Highlands gives way to the peaks forming the spine of the Continental Divide.
 In this district, the jagged and wild nature of the Needle Mountains subsides, giving way to peaks with gentler summits intersected by glacial valleys.
 Ute Creek, Weminuche, Squaw and Little Squaw creeks cut a series of broad U-shaped north-south oriented valleys with forested upper slopes.
 To the north-east, the wilderness boundary is framed largely by the broad Rio Grande valley.
 It’s name sake is the famous Rio Grande River whose headwaters are located here.
 Furthest south, the Piedra Mountain, Pagosa Peak and Sheep Mountain form a tangle of high peaks as the Continental Divide dives south toward Wolf Creek Pass and the southern portion of the San Juan mountains.

 The towns of Durango, Silverton, and Pagosa Springs serve as the best jumping-off points for a trip into the Weminuche.
 The Durango-Silverton narrow guage railroad is a popular option for hikers and sight-seers desiring to visit the western end of the area.